jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Technically speaking, this new philosophy uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
 But that's a mouthful, so it's easier to say your day, workplace, government, and society are best understood as another story in Life's long and ongoing evolution.

 I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also somewhat long.
 I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
-It will put the power of storytelling in your hands and let you appreciate why we need a new perspective in our world.
+It will put the power of storytelling in your hands and let you appreciate why we need a new perspective in our world right now.

-To overcome our social, environmental, and economic problems requires making a big change.
+We need to make a big change to overcome our social, environmental, and economic problems.

-And, only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
+Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
 By removing the cobwebs of history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
 We can either innovate proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Inner Flap